firefly-iii/docs/docs/docs/data-importer/advanced/notifications.md

 MAIL_FROM_ADDRESS=noreply@example.com
 ```

 Update the settings to match your email configuration.
 The first thing you'll want to update is the `MAIL_MAILER`.
 The mail mailer indicates the system that is used for mailing.
-FIDI supports the following mail systems: smtp, sendmail, mailgun, mandrill, sparkpost and log.
+The data importer supports the following mail systems: smtp, sendmail, mailgun, mandrill, sparkpost and log.

 Make sure that you *always* change the `MAIL_FROM_ADDRESS` address.
 If this is wrong, mail might never work!